pnp/pnpjs/docs/sp/clientside-pages.md

 ### setBannerImage

 Sets the banner image url and optionally additional properties.
-Similar to setting the bannerImageUrl property, however allows you to set additional properties if needed.
-If you do not need to set the additional properties they are equivalent.
+Allows you to set additional properties if needed, if you do not need to set the additional properties they are equivalent.

 > Banner images need to exist within the same site collection as the page where you want to use them.